- My LS

 I. Stephanie Boyce

-Stephanie is vice president of the Law Society and a Law Society Council member representing women solicitors.
+Stephanie is president of the Law Society and a Law Society Council member representing women solicitors.
 She has a wealth of experience in corporate governance, regulatory frameworks and professional regulation.

 Danielle is an immigration and human rights lawyer at Danielle Cohen UK Immigration Solicitors, a niche specialist firm situated in the heart of Camden Town.
 Her motto is 'less formality, more humanity'.